amagid/EECS-293-Project-6/design.md

 - If there are two string input tokens, the first **must** be MINUS and the second **must** be a type.
 - If there are three string input tokens, the first and third **must** be types and the middle **must** be a connector.

 The TypeRule exposes a TypeRule.apply(Node) method which returns the type resulting from applying the given TypeRule on the expression rooted at Node, as well as the number of tokens that were matched.
-This method returns Type.INVALID if the TypeRule cannot be applied to this Node.
+This method returns None if the TypeRule cannot be applied to this Node.

 class TypeRule:

-    STATIC TYPE_RULES is a dictionary which sorts all available TypeRules by their input lengths (1, 2, and 3)

-    STATIC IMPORT_TYPES(typerule_list):
-        For each type rule in the typerule_list
-            Create a new TypeRule instance for this rule Sort the new instance into the TYPE_RULES dictionary by input length Add a final [["(", "*", ")"], "*"] rule into the TYPE_RULES at the end to handle parentheses-enclosed single types

-    STATIC TYPE(input_token_list):
-        For each TypeRule in the TYPE_RULES for the input list's length If the current TypeRule.APPLY() does not return None, return its returned type

-        Return None if execution has not yet found a matching TypeRule

     INIT(input_types, output_type):
         Store the input and output types internally, assert that they are all valid including in their organization